Policy on Personal Information and Electronic Communications

 CCTV pictures and audio, recordings of phone conversations, presentations given by you to or with the Generation Foundations.

 |Your Personal History||

 Information about your current or former employers, education, business activities, affiliations, roles and responsibilities.

 Of course, except as otherwise agreed in particular contexts with us, you are not required to supply any of the personal information that we may request from you.
-However, please note that failure to supply such information may result in us being unable to deal with you.
-It may limit the interaction that we may have.
+However, please note that failure to supply such information may result in you being unable to engage with the Foundation.
+It may limit the services we can provide to you or your company.
 While we make reasonable efforts to ensure that all information we hold about you is accurate, complete and up to date, you can help us in this regard by promptly notifying us if there are any changes to your personal information.
 In certain cases, this is of such importance that we will ask you to represent that you will do so.

 4. How we use your information